sfu-bigdata/bd-glossary/Glossary.md

 TODO: [#operations](#operations) [#lesson-07](#lesson-07)

+### Skewness

+Skewness refers to a distortion or asymmetry that deviates from the symmetrical bell curve, or normal distribution, in a set of data.
+If the curve is shifted to the left or to the right, it is said to be skewed. [#lesson-09](#lesson-09)

 ### Sort

 TODO: Also called _rank_... [transformations](#data-transformations).... [#operations](#operations) [#lesson-07](#lesson-07)

 ### Standard Deviation

 Standard deviation is the square root of [variance](#variance).
-It is a measure of dispersion, meaning it is a measure of how far a set of numbers is spread out from their average value. [#lesson-05](#lesson-05)
+It is a measure of dispersion, meaning it is a measure of how far a set of numbers is spread out from their average value. [#lesson-05](#lesson-05)[#lesson-09](#lesson-09)

 ### Statistics